1. Who are you? Where do you come from? What is your background?

 3. How did you first learn about mediation?

 During the mid-1970s, I had been doing family therapy and seeing kids and couples for about 6 years in private practice, and, during the course of such work, some of the couples chose to get a divorce.
-Knowing something about children, but not much about divorce at the time, I helped these couples develop custody and visitation schedules (this was years before Isa Ricci coined the term “Parenting Plan”), and I had them submit these documents to the Court (who didn’t quite know what to do with them, procedurally, but they seemed to work nonetheless).
-After a few years of doing this informally, one day I received a call from the Presiding Judge of our Superior Court who told me: “We just got a notice from the Statewide Administrative Office of the Courts that each county in California must implement “mandatory mediation” for custody disputes; I don’t know exactly what this mediation stuff is, but, from their description, it sounds like what you have already been doing with your cases.
+Knowing something about children, but not much about divorce at the time, I helped these couples develop custody and visitation schedules (this was years before Isa Ricci coined the term “Parenting Plan”), and I had them submit these documents to the Court (which didn’t quite know what to do with them, procedurally, but they seemed to work nonetheless).
+After a few years of doing this, informally, one day I received a call from the Presiding Judge of our Superior Court who told me: “We just got a notice from the Statewide Administrative Office of the Courts that each county in California must implement “mandatory mediation” for custody disputes; I don’t know exactly what this mediation stuff is, but, from their description, it sounds like what you have already been doing with your cases.
 So, would you like to submit a proposal to contract with the Court to offer services that will satisfy this legislative mandate?”
 I did, and the rest is history; Family Mediation Service was born.
 In effect, and quite ironically, I never received training in mediation, just OJT.

 Around that same time, I was asked to write a review of a newly published book by O.J.
 Coogler for the journal, Family Process [See: Saposnek, D.T.
 (1980).
 A critique and book review of O.J.
-Coogler’s Structured Mediation in Divorce Settlement: A Handbook for Marital Mediators.
-In Family Process, 19 (No.1), 89-93].
-It was in publishing that review that I learned the strange way that the first family mediator (Jim Coogler) did mediation; very different from my own developed style of doing mediation.
+Coogler’s Structured Mediation in Divorce Settlement: A Handbook for Marital Mediators, In Family Process, 19 (No.1), 89-93].
+It was in publishing that review that I learned the strange way that the first family mediator (Jim Coogler) did mediation; very different from my own developed strategic style of doing mediation.

 4. What do you hope to accomplish as a Board Member of APFM?

-As I participated in developing and forming the Board, at the inception of APFM, in addition to helping to build the organization, I had hoped to bring my writing and editing skills to the new organization (For over three decades, I had been the Editor of the newsletters of AFM, AFCC (CA Chapter), and ACR, so I decided to continue serving our organization as Editor ex officio, and to continue promoting the writings of our smart and talented membership, as my way of getting the word out about our very important services for families in transition.
+As I participated in developing and forming the Board, at the inception of APFM, in addition to helping to build the organization, I had hoped to bring my writing and editing skills to the new organization (For over three decades, I had been the Editor of the newsletters of AFM, AFCC (CA Chapter), and ACR, so I decided to continue serving our organization as Editor-in-Chief ex officio, and to continue promoting the writings of our smart and talented membership, as my way of getting the word out about our very important services for families in transition.

 5. Where do you see the field of Family Mediation going?